Pre-work and Notes

-Install the Trailhead Security superbadge managed package.
+Install the Trailhead Security superbadge managed package (package ID: 04t36000000jWht).
 If you have trouble installing a managed or unmanaged package or app from AppExchange, follow the steps in this article

 Although you can only create a single user in your Developer Edition org, you can create as many permissions (profiles, roles, public groups, and so on) as you need to complete this challenge.
 We recommend creating a user to test your various security configurations.
 Create a user named Samantha Cordero for this purpose.

 GenZ Capital is a startup that provides financial services for its Generation Z customers.
 They offer all services via social media.
 While their IT team is fantastic (their emoji-based support system is bleeding edge), they were less than ready to be acquired by the finserve behemoth OldGuard Finance.
 OldGuard has put GenZ’s systems through a thorough security audit and now changes need to be made.